Sunday Arrival Process

 Pets in Camp-State health and safety codes specifically forbid dogs and other pets at camp during the camping season.
 No exceptions.

-Quartermaster-The QM is located at the Maintenance Area (behind the Dining Hall) and has hours listed on the Master Schedule.
+Quartermaster-The QM is located at the Welcome Center (across from the Dining Hall) and has hours listed on the Master Schedule.
 All equipment and supplies must be signed out.
 Damaged or lost equipment will be charged to your unit.
 (Emergency toilet paper supplies may be obtained at Totem Lodge at all other times.)

 Swim Tests – Units are strongly encouraged to administer swim tests before camp.
 If a unit completes swim tests before arriving, properly printed buddy tags can be ready for the unit on arrival and can save a good bit of time during Sunday Check-In.
 Swim tests can be administered by a BSA Aquatics Instructor, BSA Aquatics Supervisor, BSA Lifeguard or Red Cross Lifeguard.
 Test details are included as part of the Swim Test Record itself and this document can be mailed or faxed to Ockanickon once complete.
 Swim Test Record (PDF) – Swim Test Record (Editable RTF)